tankista/SYScreenshotUploader/README.md

 ###Import uploader and dropbox files

-Drag and drop SYScreenshotUploader.h, SYScreenshotUploader.m files into your project.
-Download DropboxSDK.framework at https://www.dropbox.com/developers/core/sdks/ios and drag and drop framework file into your project.
+Drag and drop `SYScreenshotUploader.h`, `SYScreenshotUploader.m` files into your project.
+Download `DropboxSDK.framework` at https://www.dropbox.com/developers/core/sdks/ios and drag and drop framework file into your project.

 ###Create Dropbox app